Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 - Buy low, sell high.
 When the market is exuberant sell, buy in times of crisis
 - Buy things you believe in and hold them (related to the value investing approach)

 When all these lessons settled in the final thing I did before deciding to not track the bitcoin world daily was invest in a group of people who promised a thing called Ethereum.
-A few years of patience was rewarded with a triple digit ROI factor.
+A few years of patience was rewarded with a triple digit return on investment factor.

 Througout these months I did not reflect on two other pieces of advice I got while in the US.
 They were very similar suggestions from a guy who everyone called 'doc' and the financial planner of Tim Draper.
 In short they said to: